davidambz/book-to-kindle/README.md

 ```

-4. **Set up the required environment variables by creating a `.env` file in the project root directory with the following content:**
+4. **Set up the required environment variables by creating a .env file in the project root directory using the .env-template file, with the following content:**

 - EMAIL=your_email@gmail.com
-- PASSWORD=your_email_password
+- PASSWORD=your_email_app_password
 - TO_EMAIL=your_kindle_email@kindle.com
 - BOOKS_DIR=/path/to/your/books/directory

-Replace `your_email@gmail.com` with your Gmail address, `your_email_password` with your Gmail password (or application-specific password if you have 2-factor authentication enabled), and `your_kindle_email@kindle.com` with your Kindle email address.
+Replace `your_email@gmail.com` with your Gmail address, `your_email_app_password` generate a new application-specific password in your Google account, and `your_kindle_email@kindle.com` with your Kindle email address.
 Additionally, set the `BOOKS_DIR` variable to the path where your books are stored.

 ## Usage